-In accordance with Section 1502 and Rule 13p-1, Novartis has performed an RCOI on Conflict Minerals that were in our supply chain between January 1 and December 31, 2017, to determine whether these Conflict Minerals were sourced from the Covered Countries or came from recycled or scrap sources.
-As a result of the RCOI process, Novartis concluded in good faith that during 2017 the Company had reason to believe that certain of the products that it manufactured or contracted to manufacture contained Conflict Minerals, but that the Company was unable to determine whether the Conflict Minerals originated in the Covered Countries or came from recycled or scrap sources.
+In accordance with Section 1502 and Rule 13p-1, we performed an RCOI on Conflict Minerals that were in our supply chain between January 1 and December 31, 2018, to determine whether these Conflict Minerals were sourced from the Covered Countries or came from recycled or scrap sources.
+As a result of the RCOI process, we concluded in good faith that during 2018 we had reason to believe that certain of the products that we manufactured or contracted to manufacture contained Conflict Minerals, but that we were unable to determine whether the Conflict Minerals originated in the Covered Countries or came from recycled or scrap sources.